Skip Navigation

 29. Equity Income

-Equity income is used to describe any income received from stock dividends.
+Equity income usually refers to income received from stock dividends.

 30. Exchange